artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 }
 {% endhighlight %}

-There is an example how to zip the stream together
+And there is an example how to zip the stream together

 {% highlight swift %}
 func getImagesWithDescriptions() -> Observable<(String, String)> {